 - 708.13-1.
-If the Court finds that it is in the best interest of the child, the Court may exclude the child from participating in a hearing conducted in accordance with this law. - 708.13-2.
-The Oneida Judiciary Rules of Evidence are not binding at emergency custody hearings, dispositional hearings, or a hearing about changes in placement, revision of dispositional orders, extension of dispositional orders, or termination of guardianship orders.
-At those hearings, the Court shall admit all testimony having reasonable probative value, but shall exclude immaterial, irrelevant, or unduly repetitious testimony.
-Hearsay evidence may be admitted if it has demonstrable circumstantial guarantees of trustworthiness.
-The Court shall give effect to the rules of privilege recognized by laws of the Nation.
-The Court shall apply the basic principles of relevancy, materiality, and probative value to proof of all questions of fact. - 708.13-3.
-If an alleged father appears at a hearing under this law, the Court may refer the matter to the Oneida Nation Child Support Agency to adjudicate paternity.
-While paternity is being established, the Court shall enter an order finding good cause to suspend the time limits established under this law. - 708.13-4.
-At any time the Court or the Department may refer the matter to the Nation's Child Support Agency.
+If the Court finds that it is in the best interest of the child, the Court may exclude the child from participating in a hearing conducted in accordance with this law. - 481 708.13-2.
+The Oneida Judiciary Rules of Evidence are not binding at emergency custody hearings, - dispositional hearings, or a hearing about changes in placement, revision of dispositional orders, - extension of dispositional orders, or termination of guardianship orders.
+At those hearings, the - Court shall admit all testimony having reasonable probative value, but shall exclude immaterial, - 485 irrelevant, or unduly repetitious testimony.
+Hearsay evidence may be admitted if it has - demonstrable circumstantial guarantees of trustworthiness.
+The Court shall give effect to the rules - of privilege recognized by laws of the Nation.
+The Court shall apply the basic principles of - relevancy, materiality, and probative value to proof of all questions of fact. - 489 708.13-3.
+If an alleged father appears at a hearing under this law, the Court may order the - Department to refer the matter to the Oneida Nation Child Support Agency to adjudicate paternity. - 491 If the Court enters such an order, then the Department may sign documents required by the Oneida - Nation Child Support Agency on behalf of the family for the limited purpose of initiating a - paternity action.
+While paternity is being established, the Court shall enter an order finding good - cause to suspend the time limits established under this law. - 495 708.13-4.
+At any time, the Court or the Department may refer the matter to the Nation's Child - 496 Support Agency.